 Completing Xanax Detox at Serenity House Detox

 Serenity House Detox is the ideal place to begin your journey away from addiction and toward lifelong sobriety.
 Individualized care means that every patient receives personalized treatment to suit their recovery needs.
 A comprehensive approach to wellness focuses not just on the physical, but also on mental, psychological and emotional stability.
-At Serenity House Detox, those addicted to Xanax can expect all of the following as they begin their detoxification:
+At Serenity House Detox, those addicted to Xanax can expect freedom from Xanax addiction.
+Not only do we offer Xanax detox but detox for many other substances as well, including: